How to Make German Wiener Schnitzel

 - cover with bread crumbs

-* Heat oil in Large skillet and fry the Schnitzel on both sides till golden brown.
+- In a skillet heat fresh oil and fry the Schnitzel on both sides till golden brown.
+Estimated 3-4 minutes each side.

-* Put in the oven for about 10 minutes
+- Put them in the oven for about 10 minutes

 Schnitzel with French Fries